 Her goal to become a serious writer led her to study the craft.
 She combines what she learned with her corporate experience working with hundreds of amazing women from all walks of life, to create stories about women who face challenges in the pursuit of their dreams.

 Three years after Pat first typed the words “Chapter One”, she signed a contract with Lighthouse Publishing of the Carolinas, Guiding Light imprint, for book one in the Willow Falls series.
 The Secret of Willow Inn released January 10, 2019.
-Book two in the series releases January, 2020.
-Book three is her current work in progress.
+Book two, The Trouble in Willow Falls, releases November 4, 2019 and book three in 2020.
+Pat received NGCWC Georgia Peach Awards for her short story, The Vet and Valentine’s Day, and Willow Falls series book three.

 Pat and Tim—her high-school sweetheart and number one fan—continue to celebrate their fifty-plus-year marriage.
 They lead a small group, volunteer for church guest services, participate in two social organizations, and spend time with family and friends.